DrFrankReade/ReneSola_MRG/README.md

 A very special shoutout to the Postman for providing the root password to these things!
 It's `nep` - Yet that's it, three characrters.

+Probably the next thing to do is to enable FTP access - edit /etc/initd.conf and remove the # from
+`#ftp	stream	tcp	nowait	root	/usr/sbin/ftpd		/usr/sbin/ftpd` to enable FTP

 Upon root access, I've discovered that the interface is written in QT (or at least the Trolltech.conf file leads me to believe this to be the case)

 uname -a yields `Linux Gateway 2.6.32.40-PlcGateway #84 PREEMPT Mon May 13 07:40:18 EDT 2013 armv4tl GNU/Linux`